Denmark in the Eurovision Song Contest 2010: Dansk Melodi Grand Prix 2010

 Dansk Melodi Grand Prix 2010 was the 40th edition of Dansk Melodi Grand Prix, the music competition that selects Denmark's entries for the Eurovision Song Contest.
 The event was held on 6 February 2010 at the Gigantium in Aalborg, hosted by Felix Smith and Julie Berthelsen with assistance by Jørgen de Mylius and Keld Heick.
 The show was televised on DR1 as well as streamed online at the official DR website.
 The national final was watched by 1.864 million viewers in Denmark, making it the most watched edition of Dansk Melodi Grand Prix since 2005.

 Format

 Ten songs competed in one show where the winner was determined over three rounds of voting.
-In the first round, the top four songs based on the combination of votes from a public vote and a six-member jury panel qualified to the second round.
-In the second round, the four songs competed in two duels and the winner of each duel as determined exclusively by a public vote qualified to the final round.
-In the final round, the winner was determined again exclusively by a public vote.
+In the first round, the top four songs based on the combination of votes from a public televote and a six-member jury panel qualified to the second round.
+In the second round, the four songs competed in two duels and the winner of each duel as determined exclusively by the public vote qualified to the final round, where the winner was determined again exclusively by the public vote.
 Viewers were able to vote via SMS.

 The six-member jury panel was composed of: